ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ## Use a Client to Interact with a Network Accessible Service

-A Ballerina client is a component that interacts with a network accessible service.
-It aggregates one or more actions that can be executed on the network accessible service, and accepts configuration parameters related to the network accessible service.
+A Ballerina client is a component, which interacts with a network-accessible service.
+It aggregates one or more actions that can be executed on the network-accessible service and accepts configuration parameters related to the network-accessible service.

 There are two kinds of clients in Ballerina, inbound (or ingress) and outbound (or egress) clients.
 An outbound client object can be used to send messages to a network service.